-The P-CSCF is notified of the DNAI associated with identifier of the target satellite from the PCF and maps the value of the received DNAI to a satellite identifier when the serving satellite of the UE changes according to clause AE.5.2.1.
+The P-CSCF is notified of the DNAI associated with identifier of the target satellite from the PCF and maps the value of the received DNAI to a satellite identifier when the serving satellite of the UE changes according to clause AE.5.2.1 and AE.5.2.2.
 The P-CSCF determines whether optimized media routing continues to be possible between the target satellite and the satellite serving the remote UE based on the identifiers of those satellites.
 If there is no DNAI derived from target satellite identifier in the notification, the P-CSCF determines that optimized media routing is no longer possible.

 NOTE: In this Release of the specification, how the P-CSCF uses the satellite identifier to derive whether optimized media routing can continue is not specified.